njuliacsouza/njuliacsouza/README.md

 - 🤔 I’m looking for help with everything
 - 💬 Ask me about my journey
 - 📫 How to reach me: mjuliacsouza@gmail.com
-- 😄 Pronouns: they/them (ela/dela e ele/dele em Português)
+- 😄 Pronouns: any pronouns
 - ⚡ Fun fact: I play guitar and I practice Speedcubing